Persistence & recovery

 - App-level state (

-state.json) — which workspaces are open, which workspace is focused, window geometry. - Per-workspace snapshots (
+state.json) — which projects are open, which project is focused, window geometry. - Per-project snapshots (

 config.json) — theme, keybinding overrides, terminal and markdown editor settings, telemetry preferences, LSP overrides, worktree defaults. - Tasks and runs (